- October 04, 1984

 He has several championship trophies in his collection: 2005 British F3 Championship, 2007 Formula Renault 3.5 Series, 2015 International GT Open and 2016 Pirelli World Challenge.

-He was born on October 4, 1984 in Porto and at the age of 10 began to compete in karting.
-After winning the national championship cadet title, Chachi, (which is one of Alvaro’s nicknames) in 1998 became European Championship ICA Junior class winner.
+Born in October 1984 in Porto, Alvaro Parente started his racing career at the age of 10 in karting competitions.
+After winning the national championship cadet title, he became European Championship ICA Junior class winner in 1998.
 He stayed in karting until 2001 when he switched to formula racing.

 Parente spent two years in the Spanish Formula 3 Championship.
 In his first season, he was 12th, while in 2002, driving for Racing Engineering, Portuguese driver finished 4th after scoring one race win.
 In 2003, driving for Team Ghinzani, Parente competed in Formula 3 Euro Series but without success as he picked only a point out of 19 races.
 He also appeared as a guest in various championships (Italian F3 Championship and British F3 Championship with Carlin Motorsport), but the results were again relatively unnoticed.